vvvvalvalval/mapdag/README.md

 Note that this is just a plain Clojure data structure, which describes how various **Steps** are computed in terms of others.

+#### Calling the graph

 You can now run this graph by providing some inputs and requiring some outputs:

 ```clojure